-The availability of concentrated solutions of IgG in a number of formats has given patients with PIDs an enhanced and prolonged life (Figure 6), and decreased morbidity (6) (Figure 7).
-Therefore, assurance regarding the safety, quality, and efficacy of these products is important for patients, prescribers, national regulatory authorities, and funders of these therapies.
-While such an assurance is implicit for the products supplied under the oversight of national regulatory authorities in North America, Europe, Australia, and New Zealand, the criteria used by these agencies are not always apparent to end users of these products.
+The availability of concentrated solutions of IgG in a number of formats has given patients with IDs an enhanced and prolonged life (Figure 2).
+Therefore, assurance regarding the safety, quality, and efficacy of these products is important for patients, prescribers, NRAs, and funders of these therapies.
+While such an assurance is implicit for the products supplied under the oversight of NRAs in North America, Europe, Australia, and New Zealand, the criteria used by these agencies are not always apparent to end users of these products.

-Furthermore, patients in countries with incomplete regulatory provisions, as well as national regulatory authorities that are charged with providing therapies in such countries, would benefit from an awareness of the principles involved in assuring the safety, quality, and efficacy of IgG therapies.
+Furthermore, patients in countries with incomplete regulatory provisions, as well as NRAs that are charged with providing therapies in such countries, would benefit from an awareness of the principles involved in assuring the safety, quality, and efficacy of IgG therapies.

 This work will therefore outline the issues around the manufacture of IgG therapies that are important in assuring safety, quality, and efficacy.
 It is hoped that this will enhance the understanding of all end-users of these products.
-It is also the purpose of this work to provide guidance for decision-makers so as to ensure that products purchased for patients with PIDs will reflect best-practice standards.
+It is also the purpose of this work to provide guidance for decision-makers so as to ensure that products purchased for patients with IDs will reflect best-practice standards.

-Figure 6.
+Figure 2.
 Survival in patients with X-linked agammaglobulinemia (XLA).
 Increased availability of IgG products increases patient life span.
 (Source: Presentation by Dr Jordan Orange, PPTA Plasma Forum, June 2010)